SiddhantManze/My-Codechef-submission/README.md

 # My-Codechef-submission
-You will find all my codechef submission here
+You will find all my codechef submission here.